By the end of this section, you will be able to:

 Water also can move freely across the cell membrane of all cells, either through protein channels or by slipping between the lipid tails of the membrane itself.
 Osmosis is the diffusion of water through a semipermeable membrane (Figure 3.7).

-The movement of water molecules is not itself regulated by cells, so it is important that cells are exposed to an environment in which the concentration of solutes outside of the cells (in the extracellular fluid) is equal to the concentration of solutes inside the cells (in the cytoplasm).
+The movement of water molecules is not itself regulated by some cells, so it is important that these cells are exposed to an environment in which the concentration of solutes outside of the cells (in the extracellular fluid) is equal to the concentration of solutes inside the cells (in the cytoplasm).
 Two solutions that have the same concentration of solutes are said to be isotonic (equal tension).
 When cells and their extracellular environments are isotonic, the concentration of water molecules is the same outside and inside the cells, and the cells maintain their normal shape (and function).

 Osmosis occurs when there is an imbalance of solutes outside of a cell versus inside the cell.
 A solution that has a higher concentration of solutes than another solution is said to be hypertonic, and water molecules tend to diffuse into a hypertonic solution (Figure 3.8).
 Cells in a hypertonic solution will shrivel as water leaves the cell via osmosis.
 In contrast, a solution that has a lower concentration of solutes than another solution is said to be hypotonic, and water molecules tend to diffuse out of a hypotonic solution.
 Cells in a hypotonic solution will take on too much water and swell, with the risk of eventually bursting.
 A critical aspect of homeostasis in living things is to create an internal environment in which all of the body’s cells are in an isotonic solution.
 Various organ systems, particularly the kidneys, work to maintain this homeostasis.